jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/C-sharp/Basics/Datatypes/char.md

+> [!tldr] Definition
-Stores single characters, such as 'a' or 'B'.
+> Stores single characters, such as 'a' or 'B'.
 Char values are surrounded by single quotes

 You can specify a `char` value with: